 It is relatively easy to store hot chocolate bombs.
 Once they have had time to set, you can move them to an airtight container or ziplock bag.

 You can store them in the refrigerator, but they will be fine at room temperature in most climates.
-The outer shell may become a bit foggy if they are exposed to changes in temperature, such as moving them in and out of the refrigerator, but they are still perfectly fine to consume, and it won’t affect the taste.
+The outer shell may become a bit foggy if exposed to changes in temperature and moisture, such as moving them in and out of the refrigerator, but they are still perfectly fine to consume and won’t affect the taste.

 If giving these as a gift, you can wrap them in cellophane bags and tie them with a pretty ribbon.
-Or place them in decorative muffin liners and place them in small boxes or containers.
+Or place them in decorative muffin liners in small boxes or containers.
+If you are giving more than one as a gift, a cake or cookie box with a transparent lid makes for a gorgeous package that looks like it came from a professional chocolate shop.

 Top Tips & FAQS

 The fastest and easiest molds to use are silicone molds.
 You can purchase half dome or even use silicone muffin cups.
-I use half domes that are approximately 2-inch diameter.
+I use half domes that are approximately 2 inches in diameter.

-You can use acrylic molds as well, however, you will need to prepare them properly and you need to take the time to temper the chocolate, or they will not release from the molds.
+You can also use acrylic molds; however, you will need to prepare them properly and take the time to temper the chocolate, or they will not release from the molds.

 You can simply use a good-quality baking chip to keep things the most economical.
 You can use higher-quality baking chocolate like Callebaut or Ghirardelli for a bit more decadence.
 I’ve also used melted Hershey or Lindt chocolate bars.

 Just stay away from melting wafers.
 They are usually a bit waxy and have a combination of ingredients.
-Sometimes they are only chocolate flavored and are not even true chocolate.
+Sometimes, they are only chocolate-flavored and are not even actual chocolate.

-You can store them in an airtight container either in the refrigerator or at room temperature.
+You can store them in the refrigerator or room temperature in an airtight container.
 They shouldn’t melt at room temperature unless you live in a hot climate.

 More Chocolate Recipes